 Remember to exclude sensitive data from your logs by using anonymous identifiers for all private information.
 Use this Log Management Best Practices guide to develop your strategy and ensure you avoid common pitfalls from cloud-native log monitoring.

-Gain full-stack observability with New Relic One log management
+Gain full-stack observability with New Relic log management

-To get started with New Relic One log management capabilities, sign up for a free account.
-You’ll get one free full access user, 100/GB a month of free data ingest, and unlimited basic users.
+To get started with New Relic log management capabilities, sign up for a free account.
+You’ll get one free full platform user, 100/GB a month of free data ingest, and unlimited basic users.